maxim-top/im.gitbook/en/reference/server-api/README.md

 | -------------- | ---------------------------- |
 | baseUrl        | http://s-1-3-api.maximtop.cn |

-## 2 Maximtop server-side API document
+## 2 Lanying IM server-side API document

 ### Description

-> Get the parameters api\_endpoint, app\_id, and access-token from Console before calling Maximtop API, api\_endpoint is the service address, app\_id and access-token are used in request Header.
+> Get the parameters api_endpoint, app_id, and access-token from Console before calling Lanying IM API, api_endpoint is the service address, app_id and access-token are used in request Header.
 The default type of request Content-Type is application/json.

 ### Contact